 A pricing session typically includes concluded transactions, bids and offers, contributors' market estimates or deals heard.
-Several separate sources from a cross section of the market (producers, consumers, traders) will typically contribute to a price assessment and Fastmarkets ensures that there is no key submitter dependency.
+Several separate sources from a cross-section of the market (producers, consumers, traders) will typically contribute to a price assessment and Fastmarkets ensures that there is no key submitter dependency.

 This means one contributor cannot account for a significant proportion of the data, defined as 50% or more of the data points collected during a pricing session.
 Should 50% or more of the data on which to base the assessment be provided by a single source, the price reporter will continue to collect data points from market participants until the minimum threshold is reached.
-There have been no instances in which Fastmarkets has not been able to reach the minimum data threshold - however, more than six data points would be difficult to achieve on a daily or twice-weekly basis.
+There have been no instances in which Fastmarkets has not been able to reach the minimum data threshold.